 Fellow, Center for International and Comparative Law

 Maupin regularly serves as an independent consultant on matters of international economic law and policy, including for the World Bank.
-She has acted as counsel to NGOs intervening as amici curiae in investor-state disputes and has published extensive comments on the South African government’s ongoing bilateral investment treaty review process.
-She currently serves as a member of the UNCTAD ad hoc expert group on international investment law.
+She has acted as counsel to disputing parties and intervening NGOs in investor-state disputes and has advised governments on their investment treaty programs.
+She is as a member of the UNCTAD ad hoc expert group on international investment law.

-Prior to coming to Duke, Maupin served as project director for the research initiative on Poverty and the Law at the University of Stellenbosch Law Faculty and lectured on international investment and trade law at the University of Cape Town.
-She previously held posts as a visiting fellow at the Trade Law Centre for Southern Africa in Stellenbosch, South Africa, as a judicial law clerk to Justice Kate O’Regan of the Constitutional Court of South Africa in Johannesburg, and as legal assistant to international arbitrator Pierre-Marie Dupuy in Geneva, Switzerland.
+Prior to coming to Duke, Maupin was Project Director for the research initiative on Poverty and the Law at the University of Stellenbosch Law Faculty and lectured on international investment, trade, and competition law at the University of Cape Town.
+She previously held posts as a visiting fellow at the Trade Law Centre for Southern Africa in Stellenbosch, South Africa, as a judicial law clerk to Justice Kate O’Regan of the Constitutional Court of South Africa in Johannesburg, and as legal assistant to international arbitrator Pierre-Marie Dupuy in Geneva.

 Maupin received her JD and an MA in economics from Yale University.
-She is currently completing a PhD in International Law at the Graduate Institute of International and Development Studies in Geneva, Switzerland.
+While teaching at Duke, she is finalizing her PhD in International Law at the Graduate Institute of International and Development Studies in Geneva.
 Her language skills include English (mother tongue), German (fluent), French (passive fluency), Spanish (reading knowledge) and Serbo-Croatian (basic).
-Her SSRN author page can be viewed here.